johan-lejdung/golang-prototype/README.md

 	"sender": 4
 }`

-**For JWT**

-Call `localhost:8081/produce/jwt/fetch` and save the Token from the response.

-In Postman, add a header `Authorization` with value `Bearer <token>` where `<token>` is the token from the previous response.

 **If everything work as expected you will recieve the same body in the response back!**
 In the case of gRPC the response is the actual response from the `consumer`, via `producer`.
 That is not the case with PubSub, it's more of a confirmation in that usecase.

 You can also observe the logs from the docker containers to see what is happening.

+**For JWT**

+Call `localhost:8081/produce/jwt/fetch` and save the Token from the response.

+In Postman, add a header `Authorization` with value `Bearer <token>` where `<token>` is the token from the previous response.

+The message in the response will say `All good, you are free to enter!` if the token is valid.